Polo Horses for sale on ehorses

 Polo horses are some of the world’s outstanding equine athletes.
 They are bred and trained to participate in polo, one of the fastest and most exciting equestrian sports.
 Breeding for the sport is a highly specialised activity, and it is mainly breeders who train and sell a Polo Horse to players.
 It’s an unusual fact that Polo Horses are never known as horses, but always as Polo Ponies.
 This is because the sport was originally played using speedy, athletic little ponies.
 When polo players buy a Polo Horse, their horses may be larger these days, but they still have the instinct to race after the ball and control it with athletic twists and turns.

 Characteristics of the Polo Horse

-Today, the average Polo Horse stands between 15 hands (60 inches/152 cm) and 16 hands (64 inches/163 cm) high.
+Today, the average Polo Horse is between 15 hands (60 inches/152 cm) and 16 hands (64 inches/163 cm) high.
 Polo is an extremely demanding sport, requiring a horse with excellent heart and lungs for stamina, good musculature and exceptional soundness.
 When players buy a Polo Horse, they are also looking for the right instincts.
 The horses need to be confident when in close contact with many other horses.
 As well as speed, athleticism and stamina, they need courage and steadiness in equal measure.
-Argentina has long led the world in the breeding of outstanding horses for the sport, and this country has many breeders who will sell a Polo Horse.
+Argentina has led the world in the breeding of outstanding horses for the sport for a long time, and they have many breeders who sell Polo Horses.